The Critical Importance of Demand Forecasting

 - Manufacturing predictions enable plants managers to schedule production runs efficiently across all locations, and determine potential bottlenecks (in real-time) that could impact their ability to reach target production metrics, including throughput, capacity, and utilization rates.

-- Sales predictions also enable VPs and senior managers can communicate consensus forecasts, and their department’s capabilities (and restraints) in hitting targets, to executives and other stakeholders.
+- Sales predictions also enable VPs and senior managers to communicate consensus forecasts, and their departments' capabilities (and restraints) in hitting targets, to executives and other stakeholders.